That's Jot (left) next to his friend the late "Big Bill" Edwards and his Cad-powered coupe

 Jot's assignment behind the counter was made to order for this experienced hot rod builder.
 "I built up the counter business.
 We had a counter loaded with used speed equipment, some on consignment.
 Cragar heads, racing engines, superchargers, even nose pieces off of Midgets for sale.

 There was the Moon pedal and the Horne pedal.
-If manufactured today the cool Horne masher would still be in high demand.
+If manufactured today the cool Horne masher

 What a Doozy